jondgoodwin/progling/content/post/weakening-cycles.md

 and do so without having to give up recursion!
 Best of all, there is a pattern to how we overcome these "paradoxes".

-This post begins by demonstrating these patterns using arithmetic functions.
+This post<sup>1</sup> begins by demonstrating these patterns using arithmetic functions.
 It then illustrates how the same principles apply to memory management and deadlocks.
 The final section shows how these principles have been invaluable in helping us evolve the power of our theoretical tools.